 This is a travel authorization form, not to be confused with a visa.
 It's being introduced for increased border security—the electronic system will keep track of who's coming and going.
-At this time, the European Union hasn't released a specific date for when this requirement will go into effect, but it could be as early as the beginning of 2024.
+At this time, the European Union hasn't released a specific date for when this requirement will go into effect, but it will likely start in mid-2025.

 Once available, the ETIAS application process can be completed online, and it's expected to be easy to fill out.
 You’ll be asked to provide basic personal details, travel plans, and passport information.
 The travel authorization will cost 7 euros for those between the ages of 18 and 70 and be free for those under 18 and over 70.
 Most applications will be processed and approved within four days, unless more information is requested.
 Approved ETIAS submissions will remain valid for three years or until the date of the applicant's passport expiration date, whichever is sooner.
 Travelers won't receive physical documentation once approved, rather the confirmation is linked to the passport.